- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Historical growth has been driven by rate increases approved by regulatory bodies, population growth in its service territories, and strategic acquisitions of smaller water systems.
-The company has demonstrated a steady, albeit moderate, growth pattern over the years.
+Historical Growth: Historically, CWS has demonstrated consistent growth driven by rate increases granted by regulatory commissions, customer growth within its service territories, and strategic acquisitions of smaller water systems.
+This growth has been steady and predictable, reflecting the nature of a regulated utility.

 Summary